Chaitanya-hubb/C_PROJECTS/README.md

 1. Reverse the string using length, pointer, and recursion methods.
 2. Reverse words in a string.
 3. Reverse each word in a string.
+4. Check given string is palindrome or not using two-pointer method.

 ## Upcoming Topics
 1) Functions